kijiproject/kiji/kijiproject.github.com/_posts/tutorials/express-recommendation/DEVEL/2012-01-01-express-recommendations.md

 Specifically, the `songs-table` has information about the top next songs in its column `info:top_next_songs`.
 We have the latest song a user has played in the `users-table` in column info:track_plays.
 We now have to join these to get our result.

+The next sections walk through the pipeline line-by-line and describe the custom functions as they appear.
+The entire file is available at the [end of the page](#recommend-full-code).

 #### Get the most popular song played next